socfortress/CoPilot/backend/app/integrations/markdown/darktrace.md

 Requires access to the System Config page and appropriate permissions.

 1. Navigate to the System Config page on the Threat Visualizer.
-2. Select “Settings” and generate new API tokens.
+2. Select "Settings" and generate new API tokens.
 3. Record the Public and Private tokens securely.

 ## Token Usage